naure/teampass/Readme.md

 No storage, no cloud sync.

 * Small teams sharing accounts.
-Many services are used with a single account.
+Many services are used with a single account, and people just copy passwords around in chats, emails, or documents.
+With teampass, you share a team password in person once, and have all other passwords generated.

 Just a single password to remember.
 Always available on the web, or as a static page to download.